Thinking of taking on a bathroom remodel? These tips could help you avoid a bathroom renovation disaster.

 The bathroom has to be functional, so upfront planning is crucial.
 Here are some things to consider.

-The double sink you covet might not fit.
-“In a traditional vanity configuration, you don’t want to go under 5 feet,” Stapperfenne says.
-There are some integrated double sinks, but they “tend to be contemporary in design” and may not fit your décor.
+For example, the double sink you covet might not fit.
+“In a traditional vanity configuration, you need a space at least 5 fee widet,” Stapperfenne says.
+There are some integrated double sinks that need less space, but they tend to be contemporary and may not fit your décor.

-White grout will show traffic patterns.
-Stapperfenne suggests a pewter or medium grey grout.
-While a marble counter is de rigueur, it also is soft and requires sealing to prevent it from staining.
+For example, stains are visible in white grout, so Stapperfenne suggests a pewter or medium grey grout.
+And while a marble counter might be chic, it’s soft so it shows dings, and it requires sealing to prevent staining.

 For a truly successful full bathroom renovation, know when to call a professional.
 “It’s really too detailed a space to do yourself,” Stapperfenne says.
 “It can be overwhelming.”